ajaykumar1609/Taxi-fare-prediction/README.md

 - Seaborn

 ## Parts
 1. Part A: Create a baseline Neural network with 2 hidden layers, each with 16 and 8 neurons respectively, Sigmoid activation, and batch size of 128 for Gradient Descent.
-(20 marks)
 2. Part B: Experiment with number of layers and neurons per layer.
 3. Part C: Experiment with activation functions.
 4. Part D: Experiment with regularization techniques: Early stopping and Dropout rate.